JohnnyGOX17/john-gentile-website/kb/tools-techniques/vim.md

 ### Vim Config File

 The _.vimrc_ file (usually found in the home folder, but can be placed in other directories for per project custom features) is useful for enabling extended features of Vim and for personalization/customization of Vim.
 To see an example _.vimrc_ with comments on what-does-what, see [this GitHub link](https://github.com/JohnnyGOX17/configs/blob/master/configs/.vimrc).

+Also tools like [EditorConfig](http://editorconfig.org/) can be used to keep consistent configurations on a project-to-project basis for things like tab vs. spaces, line endings, etc.

 #### Vimscript and Plugins